-A program manager at a faith-based nonprofit oversees the organization's service programs.
-This role requires skills in planning, administration, management, team building, and program analysis and evaluation.
-A program manager may lead a team or work alone.
-At large organizations, they may serve as part of a team under a vice president for programs.
+Program managers at faith-based nonprofits oversee the organization's service programs.
+This role requires skills in planning, administration, management, and program analysis and evaluation.
+At large organizations, these professionals may serve as part of a team under a vice president for programs.

 Master's Degree in Ministry and Theology